ywu279/Bubble-Tea-Shop/README.md

 ![flowchart draw io](https://user-images.githubusercontent.com/58931129/167335781-687a502f-2c5f-4a12-be1d-40b4fd3d6b53.png)

 ## Contributing
-Any contributions are greatly appreciated.
+Any contributions are more than welcome.
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
-Don't forget to give the project a star!
-Thanks again! :star2:
+Don't forget to give the project a star!:star2:

 <!-- https://github.com/othneildrew/Best-README-Template
 - Fork the Project